Contacts

 b) To build regional research hubs, mentorship pipelines, and educational exchange programs.

-Section 6: Hospital-at-Home (H2H) & Community Health Models
+Section 6: Community Health Models

 b) These models shall prioritize convenience, compassion, and clinical continuity, with a focus on quality, not cost-efficiency alone.